Dateline: Kuala Lumpur, Malaysia

 Monaco and Malaysia, on the other hand, are easier, but more expensive.

-Malaysia requires you to buy real estate or deposit around $70,000 in a Malaysian bank, and to get citizenship or residence by investment in Monaco, expect to spend upwards of $1,100,000.
+Malaysia requires you to buy real estate or deposit around $70,000 in a Malaysian bank, and to establish residency in Monaco, expect to spend upwards of $1,100,000.

 Therefore, as you plan to establish bona fide residence outside of the US, you should be sure you understand how you can establish tax residence in your country of choice and prepare accordingly.